globocom/secDevLabs/docs/CONTRIBUTING.md

 ## So...
 I built this app, it looks great, but how can I send it to SecDevLabs?

 Well, a good place to start is to make sure you can deploy your app with Docker-Compose.
-All the apps in SecDevLabs are built with it in order to ensure you can get get right into the action! ✓

-If you need help with it, make sure to check [Docker Compose Getting Started][6].
-There you'll find examples for both `Dockerfile` and `docker-compose.yml`, two essential files for deploying your app.
+All the apps in SecDevLabs are built with it in order to ensure you can get right into the action!
+If you need help, make sure to check [Docker Compose Getting Started][6] and [Compose File Reference][7] for a detailed look at `docker-compose.yml` file structure. ✓

-For an even more detailed look at `docker-compose.yml` structure, you can check [Compose File Reference][7].
-All of the existing apps have these files inside the deployments folder, so remember you can use them as example too!

 So your app can be deployed with Docker-Compose, nice job!
 But wait, does it have a Makefile?
 If it doesn't, be sure to have a look [here][1], we have a template you can follow or you can create your own! ✓